Disorder in AdS$_3$/CFT$_2$

 \subsection{Disorder setup}

-Our approach to introduce disorder into \eqref{eq:MetricPP} is inspired by earlier work on disorder \cite{Hartnoll:2014cua}.
+Our approach to introducing disorder into \eqref{eq:MetricPP} is inspired by earlier work on disorder \cite{Hartnoll:2014cua}.
 In our case, the chemical potentials $\mu$ and $\bar{\mu}$ serve as sources for disorder, which is considered analogously to \cite{Hartnoll:2014cua}:

 The random phases $\gamma_n$ are equally distributed in the interval $[0,2\pi)$.
 The chemical potentials are then periodic in $2\pi N$, only.\footnote{As a consequence, the chemical potentials are not single-valued anymore, in line with the disorder ansatz by Hartnoll and Santos \cite{Hartnoll:2014cua}.
 This multi-valuedness yields the desired white noise for the two-point functions \eqref{eq:twopoint} below, which would not be the case if the chemical potentials were single-valued.}